 Neurodiagnostic Technologist Schools

 A picture is worth a million thoughts.
-At least that’s what a neurodiagnostic technician or technologist (NDT) might tell you.
-While other photographers are stuck with surface images, NDTs can capture the thought and brain patterns of their subjects using sophisticated machinery.
+At least, that’s what a neurodiagnostic technician or technologist (NDT) might tell you.
+While other photographers are stuck with surface images, NDTs can capture the thoughts and brain patterns of their subjects using sophisticated machinery.
 Neurodiagnostic technologists learn how to apply different neurological scans, capture brain information, and analyze it to help those with neurological disorders.
 This field is also referred to as electroneurodiagnostic (END) technology.

 Although four-year bachelor of science (BS) degree programs are available, most NDT positions only require a two-year associate of applied science (AAS) degree.
 For aspiring NDTs, there are several programs to choose from—some with 100 percent of their graduates landing full-time employment upon graduation, such as the program at the Mayo Clinic.
 Students who choose to further their career as neurodiagnostic technologists can complete additional schooling and specialize by earning a certificate in sleep disorders, electroencephalogram (EEG) testing, or epilepsy.